purpleidea/flabbergast/flabbergast-manual.md

       y : "Hello, World"
     }

-This creates a tuple (the file-level tuple) that has two attributes: `a`, which is the integer 5, and `b`, which is another tuple containing two attributes: `x`, which is the Boolean true, and `y` which is a string.
+This creates a frame (the file-level frame) that has two attributes: `a`, which is the integer 5, and `b`, which is another frame containing two attributes: `x`, which is the Boolean true, and `y` which is a string.

-When creating a tuple, an expression can appear on the right side of the `:` to compute the value.
+When creating a frame, an expression can appear on the right side of the `:` to compute the value.

     a : 5
     b : a * a # Yields 25